VTA's comprehensive Bicycle Program is committed to improving the bicycle infrastructure throughout

 Countywide Bike Plan

-In addition to providing transit service for Santa Clara County, VTA serves as the county’s Congestion Management Agency and is responsiblefor long-range transportation planning, including planning for bicyclists.
-Currently, VTA is inthe process of updating the Countywide Bicycle Plan, which was last adopted in 2008.
-The updated plan will guide bicycle projects in the County through the next 25 years.
+In addition to providing transit service for Santa Clara County, VTA serves as the county’s Congestion Management Agency and is responsible for long-range transportation planning, including planning for bicyclists.
+VTA publishes the Countywide Bicycle Plan, which guides bicycle projects in the County over the next 25 years.

 Please visit the Santa Clara Countywide Bike Plan webpage.